efrecon/mqtt2any/README.md

   attempted.
 Otherwise the value of this option should be an integer number of milliseconds expressing the period at which reconnection attempts will be made.
-The value of this option can also be up to three integers separated by the colon `:` sign, to implement an exponential backoff for reconnection.
+The value of this option can also be up to three integers separated by the colon `:` sign, to implement an exponential back-off for reconnection.
 The first integer is the minimal number of milliseconds to wait before reconnecting.
-The second integer the maximum number of milliseconds to wait and the last the factor by which to multiply the previous period at each unsuccessfull reconnection attempt (defaults to `2`).
+The second integer the maximum number of milliseconds to wait and the last the factor by which to multiply the previous period at each unsuccessful reconnection attempt (defaults to `2`).

 - `-qos` is the Quality of Service level when subscribing to topics, it defaults to `1` (At least once).